Search by Keyword

 As The Beatles were maturing, as well as dabbling with various life experiences, their compositions reflected the state of mind they were in at the time.
 Sometimes, however, something stands out as being out of character for the year it was delivered to the masses.
 For instance, George Harrison went through a cynical phase in his songwriting output in 1966, evidenced in his open attack on the British government on his song “Taxman” as well as authority in general in lines such as “There's people standing 'round who'll screw you in the ground” from his song “Love You To.”

 However, George tamed his lyrical approach noticeably after his acquaintance with the culture and spirituality of India.
 Shortly thereafter, his compositions focused more on spreading his newly found philosophy (“Within You Without You”) and deep love for God (“Long Long Long”).
-He may have touched on more mundane subjects (such as in “Blue Jay Way” and “Savoy Truffle”) but the biting and accusational tone of his lyrics were gone.
+He may have touched on more mundane subjects (such as in “Blue Jay Way” and “Savoy Truffle”) but the biting and accusatory tone of his lyrics was gone.

 Original handwritten lyrics